Page highlights

 What causes chronic obstructive pulmonary disease?

 COPD results from a complex interaction between genes and the environment.
-According to the Global Initiative for Chronic Obstructive Lung Disease (GOLD), there are many causes of COPD, which may include:
+According to the Global Initiative for Chronic Obstructive Lung Disease (GOLD), there are many causes of COPD, including:

-• genetic factors: a small number of people have a form of emphysema caused by a protein disorder called alpha-1 antitrypsin deficiency (AATD).
-This is where the body finds it difficult to produce one of the proteins (Alpha-1 antitrypsin) which usually protects the lungs.
-The lack of this protein can make a person more susceptible to lung diseases such as COPD
+• genetic factors: a small number of people have a form of emphysema caused by a protein disorder called alpha-1 antitrypsin deficiency (AATD)

 • other chronic conditions: such as asthma and chronic bronchitis, which are associated with an increased likelihood of developing COPD (GOLD 2020).